xcart/xcart-docs/_pages/kb_en/look_and_feel/basic_skin_changes/changing_your_stores_welcome_text_and_banner_on_the_front_page.md

 layout: article_with_sidebar
 updated_at: '2017-02-27 10:48 +0400'
 identifier: ref_Id69E4GT
-title: Changing a Default Store's Welcome Text and Banner on the Front Page
+title: Changing the Default Welcome Text and Banner on the Front Page
 categories:
   - User manual
 published: true